House of Commons of Canada: Legislative functions

 Although legislation may be introduced in either chamber, most bills originate in the House of Commons.

 In conformity with the British model, the Lower House alone is authorized to originate bills imposing taxes or appropriating public funds.
 This restriction on the power of the Senate is not merely a matter of convention, but is explicitly stated in the Constitution Act, 1867.
 Otherwise, the power of the two Houses of Parliament is theoretically equal; the approval of each is necessary for a bill's passage.

 In practice, however, the House of Commons is the dominant chamber of Parliament, with the Senate very rarely exercising its powers in a way that opposes the will of the democratically elected chamber.
 The last major bill defeated in the Senate came in 2010, when a bill passed by the Commons concerning climate change was rejected in the Senate.

 A clause in the Constitution Act, 1867 permits the governor general (with the approval of the monarch) to appoint up to eight extra senators to resolve a deadlock between the two houses.
 The clause was invoked only once, in 1990, when Prime Minister Brian Mulroney advised the appointment of an additional eight senators to secure the Senate's approval for the Goods and Services Tax.

-Relationship with the Government of Canada

-As a Westminster democracy, the Government of Canada, or more specifically the -in-Council, exercising the executive power on behalf of the prime minister and Cabinet, enjoys a complementary relationship with the House of Commons—similar to the UK model, and in contrast to the US model of separation of powers.
-Though it does not formally elect the prime minister, the House of Commons indirectly controls who becomes prime minister.
-By convention, the prime minister is answerable to and must maintain the support of, the House of Commons.
-Thus, whenever the office of prime minister falls vacant, the governor general has the duty of appointing the person most likely to command the support of the House—normally the leader of the largest party in the lower house, although the system allows a coalition of two or more parties.
-This has not happened in the Canadian federal parliament but has occurred in Canadian provinces.
-The leader of the second-largest party (or in the case of a coalition, the largest party out of government) usually becomes the leader of the Official Opposition.
-Moreover, the prime minister is, by unwritten convention, a member of the House of Commons, rather than of the Senate.
-Only two prime ministers governed from the Senate: Sir John Abbott (1891–1892) and Sir Mackenzie Bowell (1894–1896).
-Both men got the job following the death of a prime minister and did not contest elections.